NYCEM-GIS/urban-risk-index/README.md

 ## MISC
 This folder contains miscellaneous scripts used in the URI calculation.
 Here is a brief description of each:
 - utils_1.py: defines utility functions that are used by the scripts in the DATA_PROCESSING folder.
-The utility scripts perform commonly-needed operations such as loading and projecting the census tract shapefile, putting an shapefile into the desired projection, or performing a dasymetric transformation between tract, neighborhood, and community levels.
+The utility scripts perform commonly-needed operations such as loading and projecting the census tract shapefile, putting a shapefile into the desired projection, or performing a dasymetric transformation between tract, neighborhood, and community levels.
 - params_1.py: loads the parameters for the URI calculation from an excel spreadsheet.
-The spreadsheet is saved outside the repository in ../5_PARAMES/.
+The spreadsheet is saved outside the repository in ../5_PARAMS/.
 - folder_setup_1.py: creates the folder structure to store outputs from the URI calculation.
 - plotting_1.py: creates plots and maps of the URI calculation results.
 - read_nri_1.py: reads and plots data downloaded from the National Risk Index (NRI) for comparative anaysis.
 This data was not used in the NRI calculation.